ShawnTe/my-reference-and-cheat-sheets/active-record-associations.md

 ### has_many
     Class Dog < ActiveRecord::Base
       has_many :ratings   (note plural)
-      has_many :doctors, through :appointments  => not directly connected to doctors end
+      has_many :judges, through :ratings  => not directly connected to doctors end
 #### makes available:
 - #ratings <<   (shovels ratings into dog's collection of ratings (?) dog.ratings yes?)